Pertussis (also known as whooping cough)—A preventable disease on the rise

 The CDC recommends a single pertussis booster for any adult aged 19 to 64 who is in close contact with a baby, particularly parents, grandparents, babysitters, and healthcare workers who work with infants.
 Adults who didn't get the tetanus, diphtheria, and pertussis (Tdap) booster vaccine as a pre-teen or teen should get one dose of Tdap instead of their next regular tetanus and diphtheria (Td) booster vaccine.
 Pregnant women should get one dose of Tdap during each pregnancy, between weeks 27 and 36.
 The CDC also recommends the Tdap booster vaccine to protect adolescents between the ages of 11 and 18.

-Your healthcare provider may recommend preventive antibiotics if you have been in close contact with a person with pertussis, regardless of your age or vaccination status.
-This might prevent or reduce the chance of getting this infection.
-A close contact is anyone who has had face-to-face contact or shared a small space for a long period of time with an infected person, or had direct contact with respiratory secretions (from coughing or sneezing) from an infected person.
+Healthcare providers generally treat pertussis with antibiotics and early treatment is very important.
+Contact your doctor if you have had close contact with a person with pertussis, regardless of your age or vaccination status.
+Close contact is anyone who has had face-to-face contact or shared a small space for a long period of time with an infected person, or had direct contact with respiratory secretions (from coughing or sneezing) from an infected person.